 This was around second grade, a few years after I got into baseball.
 And while I was never actually any good at baseball, I found a passion for the game’s numbers.
 By 1988 I was keeping score during games (I spent a lot of time on the bench), making my own scorebook on graph paper and compiling team statistics.
 Seriously.

 One of the first two Coliseum Video releases I owned was the 1990 Royal Rumble, and before long there I was, in front of the VCR with a legal pad, pencil and a stopwatch, never guessing I’d be doing essentially the same thing decades later with a laptop, Excel and WWE Network.

 Yes, characters.
 One of the great challenges of getting deep into Rumble numbers, as opposed to baseball, is the peculiarities of professional wrestling.
-There’s a constant struggle to find the perfect balance between treating the numbers as honestly as possible (like being impressed Steve Austin won three times without wondering if that was somehow a subtle corporate dig at Hulk Hogan) and acknowledging that Barry Darsow was both Smash and the Repo Man.
-And that Diesel was both Kevin Nash and Glenn Jacobs.
+There’s a constant struggle to find the perfect balance between treating the numbers as honestly as possible (like being impressed Steve Austin won three times without wondering if that was somehow a subtle corporate dig at Hulk Hogan) and acknowledging Barry Darsow created both Smash and the Repo Man.
+And that Diesel was a persona of both Kevin Nash and Glenn Jacobs.
 The biggest vexation for all my calculations is Mick Foley entering the 1998 Rumble three times as three different characters.